Skip to content

 Assuming you start from a login node, execute the following commands.
 Substitute your size choices and the /path/to/final/location (recommended: $SCRATCH).

-Whenever you execute a singularity command, you can add --overlay option along the with the path to an overlay file.
-For example:
+Whenever you execute a singularity command, you can add --overlay option along the with the path to an overlay image file.

 new_file

-Only one running process can access an overlay file at a given time, so if you have multiple batch jobs, you will need to do some extra steps.
+Only one running process can access an overlay file at a given time, so if you have multiple batch jobs, you will need to do some extra steps to coordinate them.

 Build and Modify your own containers